bjornmeansbear/lectureScripts/ClimateDesigners.md

 the designs communicate additional information to you; they signal some large idea or seachange.

-## Where else to get inspired / DrawDown as SSS resource?
+## Where else to get inspired / DrawDown as SSS resource

 I am particularly *drawn* to DrawDown.org.